sneakysneak/docs/pages/connector-authentication/google-calendar-workspace.md

 ### Cyclr Setup

-Setup your ConnectWise Manage App within Cyclr:
+Setup your Google Workspace - Calendar App within Cyclr:

 *   Go to your **Cyclr Console**
 *   Click the **Connectors** menu along the top